Introduction: Makin' Buckboard Bacon!

 3. Non metallic container

 - This is very important.
 The cure will react with metal and potentially ruin your bacon.
+Click here for the container shown in this instructable.

 4. Measuring cups

 - Measuring accurately is also very important.
 Not using enough cure could potentially make you really sick.
+Here's the set of measuring cups I use.

 Step 2: The Cure